 M.S., Michigan State University

 B.S., Kwame Nkrumah University of Science and Technology, Ghana

-Felix Yeboah is a fixed-term assistant professor of International Development, and a member of the AFRE Food Security Group.
+Dr. Kwame Yeboah is a fixed-term assistant professor of International Development and a member of the Food Security Group.
 He joined the department in December 2014 under the Guiding Investments in Sustainable Agricultural Intensification in Africa - GISAIA grant.
-His research focuses on agricultural productivity and poverty reduction strategies in Africa and the human dimensions of environmental and natural resource change.
-His present work examines policy interventions that could promote agricultural productivity growth and employment creation in Africa.
+Dr. Yeboah has expertise in multiple areas of social policy, including agricultural and food system transformation, natural resource management, and youth livelihood issues in Africa.

 Research and Outreach interest

 - Poverty reduction strategies

 - Environmental and natural resource management

 - Survey design and research methods

 - Program development and evaluation